Best May Dividend Paying Stocks

 - Pays dividends in February, May, August, and November

-AT&T is a world leader in communications, media, entertainment, and technology.
-Although the media and entertainment businesses are to be spun off.
+AT&T is a world leader in communications and technology.
+The company has spun off its legacy media and entertainment businesses to WarnerMedia.

-But the stock market has not rewarded AT&T’s shares in recent months.
-Pushing down the price.
-And increasing the dividend yield.
+But the stock market has not rewarded AT&T’s shares in recent months and years.
+Pushing down the price and increasing the dividend yield.

 - Stock symbol: CLX